-1. An appointee must enroll as a full-time graduate student each semester and summer session during which a stipend or tuition grant is drawn.
-In exceptional circumstances, provisions can be made for part-time students.

-2. Students enrolled in a Three-Two Program must have completed all requirements for the undergraduate degree in order to receive graduate financial aid.

-3. If a student's graduate work is not satisfactory, the appointment may be terminated.

-4. Recipients of awards are required to pay the fees required of all other students and any tuition not covered by the award.

-5. Outside employment for students holding financial aid carrying stipends is discouraged.
+- 1. An appointee must enroll as a full-time graduate student each semester and summer session during which a stipend or tuition grant is drawn.
+In exceptional circumstances, provisions might be made for part-time students.
+Otherwise, if the appointee drops courses that cause the enrollment to fall below the minimum full-time academic load, he or she will be requested to vacate the appointment. - 2.
+Students enrolled in a Three-Two Program must have completed all requirements for the undergraduate degree in order to receive graduate financial aid. - 3.
+If a student's graduate work is not satisfactory, the appointment may be terminated. - 4.
+Recipients of awards are required to pay the fees required of all other students and any tuition not covered by the award. - 5.
+Outside employment for students holding financial aid carrying stipends is discouraged.
 The University assumes that the student's primary obligation is toward graduate study.
-The program director and the Dean of the appropriate school/college reserve the right to review any outside employment and require that the student modify the commitment to the outside employment or relinquish the financial aid appointment.
+The program director and the dean of the appropriate school/college reserve the right to review any outside employment and require that the student modify the commitment to the outside employment or relinquish the financial aid appointment.

-6. Stipend payments will be in accordance with the schedule set by the Payroll Office.

-7. If the appointee drops courses that cause the enrollment to fall below the minimum full-time academic load, he or she will be requested to vacate the appointment.

-8. The tuition remission grant is to be used during the duration of the appointment and may not be carried over for another term or semester.

-9. The tuition remission grant covers courses that will be credited toward the student's degree.
+- 6. The tuition remission grant is to be used during the duration of the appointment and may not be carried over for another term or semester. - 7.
+The tuition remission grant covers courses that will be credited toward the student's degree.
 This may include prerequisites set by the department.